 "Major maintenance" means the adjustment, repair, or replacement of a component or module that could affect the accuracy of a measurement.

-"Reference value" means a value traceable to a national standard.
+"Reference value" means a value traceable to a national or international standard.

 "Setpoint" means the target value a control system aims to reach.